apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 Historical Review
 -----------------
 There are several vision-language models desrcibed in the literature.
-Models such as Clip and ALIGN use vision and text encoders and calculate the similarity between the different modalities representations. <!--- Nonetheless, these models are restricted to cases where pre-defined labels are available.--> Other models like our model, Fromage, differ by combining a vision encoder with a text decoder.
+Models such as Clip and ALIGN use vision and text encoders and calculate the similarity between the different modalities representations. <!--- Nonetheless, these models are restricted to cases where pre-defined labels are available.--> Other models like our model, FROMAGe, differ by combining a vision encoder with a text decoder.
 This allows them to generate text and be used for more open-ended tasks like image-captioning.
-Fromage in contrast to other models like Flamingo is also able to generate images from the Conceptual Caption Dataset on which it was trained. <br>
+FROMAGe in contrast to other models like Flamingo is also able to generate images from the Conceptual Caption Dataset on which it was trained. <br>
 <!---Another important distinction between different vision-language models is the way they bridge different modalities.
 Existing approaches include finetuning cross-attention layers (Flamingo), only vision encoders (Frozen), only text  lightweight transformer blocks (Blip2), directly feeding the   -->
 In-context learning became known with the remarkable success of the GPT-3 model in text tasks.
 Lately, in-context learning has been applied to both the vision-only models and vision-language models.
 A popular technique to boost the performance of in-context learning is demonstration selection by image or text retrieval.
 Other techniques include instruction tuning first on other datasets, making the LM generate the prompt, changing the order of the demonstrations or changing the instructions given to the model.